cineengine/pipeline/README.md

-- To make a new asset / export an asset pipeline.maya.asset.makeNew() pipeline.maya.asset.sanityCheck()
+- To make a new asset / export an asset

+        pipeline.maya.asset.makeNew()
+        pipeline.maya.asset.sanityCheck()
+        pipeline.maya.asset.export()
-      pipeline.maya.asset.export() # Overwrites the existing version of the
+        # Export overwrites the existing version of the asset and makes a backup.
-                                 # asset and makes a backup.
-Includes sanity
+        # Includes sanity checks
-                                 # checks

 - To reference an asset in:

+        pipeline.maya.ui.referenceSelector()
-    pipeline.maya.ui.referenceSelector() # This opens a UI which forces the user
-                                       # to select a valid project namespace.
+        # This opens a UI which forces the user to select a valid project namespace.

 UPCOMING FEATURES
 - Maya UI widget            (maya/ui.py)